Pen-pusher/NetflixClone/README.md

 # NetflixClone
-Netflix Clone  - MERN Stack
+Netflix Clone  - made by using MERN Stack